Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

         box-sizing: border-box;
-        /* I have a feeling that using margin & padding on elements instead */ /* of the flexbox is somewhat an anti-pattern now but I am not sure. */ /* We will come back to this after sometime. */
+        /* I have a feeling that using margin & padding on elements instead */ /* of the flexbox is somewhat an anti-pattern now but I am not sure. */ /* We will come back to this topic in sometime. */
         margin: 0;
         padding: 0;
     }